TOD-theses/paper-T-RACE/main.typ

 For Ether transfers, they consider only `CALL` instructions.
 We also use `CALLCODE` instructions, as these can be used to transfer Ether similar to `CALL`s.

 The properties can be applied by comparing the execution of a transaction in the normal with the reverse scenario.
-We formally the property by analyzing a single transaction in the normal and reverse scenario.
-We say that a property holds for $(T_A, T_B)$ if it holds for at least one of $T_A$ and $T_B$, i.e. at least one of the transactions shows attack characteristics.
+We say that a property holds for a transaction pair $(T_A, T_B)$ if it holds for at least one of the transactions $T_A$ and $T_B$, i.e. at least one of the transactions shows attack characteristics.

 === Formalization